By Mary Lyn Fonua

 "The plan is to build a road around the perimeter of the golf course and this is to be done using dredging and fill method whereby the dredged material is being used to build the road.
 This drainage system will tie in with the three ponds to be built inside the golf course or irrigation purposes...Water from effluent collection ponds will be administered to the golf course via an automatic irrigation system."

-According to the report the Tonga water Board (TWB) has agreed to supply water to fill the the ponds with fresh water, drawn largely from Tonga's small, limited and precious underground water lenses.
+According to the report the Tonga Water Board (TWB) has agreed to supply water to fill the the ponds with fresh water, drawn largely from Tongatapu's small, limited and precious underground water resources.

 The EIA states that an estimated 2650 m3 -3785m3 per day of fresh water is essential for irrigation, adding that "scarce water resources" will need augmentation.

-It reveals that most of the fresh water for the initial irrigation would be supplied by the Tonga Water Board from Mataki'eua 10kms away - a daily amount equivalent to 35% of the total water consumed in Nuku'alofa daily.
+It reveals that most of the fresh water for the initial irrigation would be supplied by the Tonga Water Board from Mataki'eua 10kms away - a daily amount equivalent to 35% of the total water consumed in the capital Nuku'alofa daily, and that the fragile water supply is already being exploited with increased pumping for the project.

 "TWB Chief Engineer Quddus Fielea, who assured us they are upgrading their capacity...revealed that they would be ready to supply the requirement of the golf course," the EIA stated.